eltons-academy/az-204/modules/containers-aca/README.md

 <details>
   <summary>Not sure how?</summary>

-This is pretty much the same command - only the Docker image changes.
-If you add the `--query` paramater to the create command, the output will just be the field(s) you specify.
+This is pretty much the same command - only the Docker image and the name changes.
+If you add the `--query` parameter to the create command, the output will just be the field(s) you specify.

 ```
 az containerapp create --name rng-web --environment rng -g labs-aca --image ghcr.io/eltons-academy/rng-web:2025 --target-port 8080 --ingress external --query properties.configuration.ingress.fqdn